 How We Collect Data

 Analytics and Search Console comprise most of the data you’ll find in our marketing case studies.
-We also draw from search industry giants like Moz, the Search Engine Journal, and Search Engine Land.
+We also draw from search industry giants like MOZ, the Search Engine Journal, and Search Engine Land.
 For instance, we recently referenced the Pew Research Center in another industry article where we revealed that the average household size is actually growing for the first time in over 160 years!

-Frankly, crunching numbers gets pretty boring after awhile, so we tend to err on the side of relevant storytelling.
+Frankly, crunching numbers gets pretty boring after a while, so we tend to err on the side of relevant storytelling.
 With that being said, pay close attention to which analytical tools we use.
 You may find a new resource for examining your own marketing efforts!

 How a Case Study is Written

-We generally start our case studies by describing a problem, then we explore the circumstances surrounding.
+We generally start our case studies by describing a problem, then we explore the circumstances of it.
 These real-world situations feel all too familiar for many.
 You can sense the frustration, fear, and anger that these roofing contractors go through.
 You’ll also feel the sweet relief that comes towards the end of our story.

 Of course, we’ll connect with other related resources and stories with each marketing case study.
 We may also link to relevant services provided by the Roofing Webmasters.
 You can follow these links to discover additional information about the topic.